 After our positive experience on Denman Island, we were excited to explore another of BC’s beautiful islands, Quadra Island, which is one of the Discovery Islands off Northern Vancouver Island.

 We took the short Quadra Island ferry ride from Campbell River to Quadra Island where our host, Linda, was waiting for us.
-The Quadra ferry comes into the community of Quathiaski Cove, one of the three main centres on the island, along with Heriot Bay and Cape Mudge.
+The Quadra ferry comes into the community of Quathiaski Cove, one of the three main centers on the island, along with Heriot Bay and Cape Mudge.

-We stopped to look around the small shopping centre in Q Cove while Linda ran some errands.
+We stopped to look around the small shopping center in Q Cove while Linda ran some errands.
 There was a fantastic book shop specializing in British Columbia coastal books that I somehow managed to not buy, it always helps when you don’t actually have any money.